simp/simp-doc/docs/user_guide/Puppetmaster_Backup.rst

     **Note**

     SIMP, by default, provides two ways to back up data.
 They are BackupPC and Git.
-If there is a different preferred method the user may install it and configure it first.
+If there is a different preferred method, the user may install it and configure it first.

     **Warning**